We can learn a lot from our pups about love, loyalty, and facing our fears.

 The pup has a lot to say about overcoming that obstacle, but you’d be excited too if you conquered your greatest fear.

 6. Teach Me Your Ways

-Does your pup have a way of conquering his fears?
+Do you think our dogs can teach us to be brave?
+Does your pup have a way of conquering their fears?
 Let us know in the comments below!